RoboJackets/software-training-old/assignments/week_2/exercise_2_1/exercise_2_1.md

 ```

 # Writing a method
 First we will convert it to a method in the same file we already have.
+You should copy
+the above code or your own version into the exercise_2_1.cpp file.

 Your method signature should be something similar to